marie678/Projet-Mise-en-prod-3A/final_app/Streamlit_app/README.md

 ## `tests` Directory

-*   Contains the `.py` test file for the Streamlit application's functionality.
+*   Includes the test file (.py) for the Streamlit application.

 ## `utils` Directory